mb-bangen/icu/tools/commit-checker/README.md

         --rev-range "release-63-1..upstream/maint/maint-64"
         > REPORT.md

+If the maintenance branch hasn't been cut yet, use upstream/master as the tip:

+        --rev-range "release-64-2..upstream/master"

+Note 1: These examples assume that your remote named "upstream" points to unicode-org/icu, the source of truth.

+Note 2: Please change the previous-release tag (release-63-1, release-64-2, etc) to the correct version at the time you run the tool!

 ### Preview the Report

 To preview the report, render the Markdown file in your favorite Markdown preview tool, like grip: